soniabrami/toddmotto.github.io/_posts/2015-07-21-no-scope-soup-bind-to-controller-angularjs.md

 }
 {% endhighlight %}

 At this point, we've likely ruined all excitement we had about the new Directive now our Class-like Object pattern has been ruined by `$scope`.
-Fear not.

-Not only this, but our template would be affected with an un-namespaced variable floating amidst `vm.` prefixed ones:
+Not only this, but our pseudo-template would be affected with an un-namespaced variable floating amidst `vm.` prefixed ones:

 {% highlight html %}
 <div>